SolaceLabs/solace-tryme-cli/README.md

 # Creates packages for target platforms
 yarn run package

+# OptionaL: To get the latest changes from the feeds site repo:
+git submodule update --remote

 ```

 After a successful build, you will see the binary executable for each system in the `release` directory.